 Shall preside over all official meetings of the Chapter.

+Shall come up with the strategic plan that forms the basis of the annual chapter directives

+Shall serve as the head of the Administrative Zone

 Shall serve as the representative of the Chapter.

-iii) Shall appoint members of all standing, and special committees with the advice and consent of the Chapter Executive Board, except where otherwise provided for in this document.
+Shall appoint members of all standing, and special committees with the advice and consent of the Chapter Executive Board, except where otherwise provided for in this document.